To inculcate positive attitudes towards the learning of Mathematics and cultivate analytical and logical thinking for problem-solving.

 We believe that students discover, reason and communicate their thinking as they work in collaboration with their peers.
 Through collaborative learning, students build confidence in problem-solving, foster an interest towards learning mathematics and importantly, acquire deeper knowledge in mathematics.

-For the middle primary levels, the Improving Confidence and Achievement in Numeracy (ICAN) programme is a collaboration between schools and MOE to support low progress learners students using intervention strategies and models that are guided by research to tackle the 4 key issues of learning gaps, language, motivation and memory.
+For the middle primary levels, the Improving Confidence and Achievement in Numeracy (ICAN) programme is a collaboration between schools and MOE to support low progress learners students using intervention strategies and models that are guided by research to tackle the 4 key issues: learning gaps, language, motivation and memory.
 The lessons follow the FREMC structure – Factual Fluency, Readiness, Engagement, Mastery and Consolidation.

 Use of Games in Mathematics (P1 to P6)